Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 1. The next time you're about to have a meal with someone, leave your phone in another room.
 2. When you have some time to relax, try to catch yourself while reaching for your phone or PC.
 Observe the action.
 3. Before you go to sleep at night, put your phone outside your bedroom door.
 4. Set aside 2 hours during the weekend where you don't use your phone at all.
-After some time, set a whole morning or afternoon aside where you don't use any screen technology at all.
+After some time, set a whole morning orafternoon aside where you don't use any screen technology at all.
 5. Delete your social media apps from your phone, only allowing yourself to check them on your PC.
-If you don't have a PC, delete them anyways and limit yourself to your phone's web browser.
+If you don't have a PC,delete them anyways and limit yourself to your phone's web browser.
 6. For every "like" on social media, leave an actual response that isn't robotic.
 Try to be as genuine as you can.
 7. Next time you're driving or walking to a new place, try to use the road signs instead of your phone's maps app.